apache/samza/docs/startup/preview/index.md

 **Aggregator Function**: By default, the emitted WindowPane will contain all the messages for the window.
 Instead of retaining all messages, you typically define a more compact data structure for the WindowPane and update it incrementally as new messages arrive, e.g. for keeping a count of messages in the window.
 To do this, you can provide an aggregating [FoldLeftFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/FoldLeftFunction.html) which is invoked for each incoming message added to the window and defines how to update the WindowPane for that message.

-**Accumulation Mode**: A window’s accumulation mode determines how results emitted from a window relate to previously emitted results.
+**Accumulation Mode**: A window’s accumulation mode determines how results emitted from a window relate to previously emitted results for the same window.
+This is particularly useful when the window is configured with early or late triggers.
 The accumulation mode can either be discarding or accumulating.

 A *discarding window* clears all state for the window at every emission.
 Each emission will only correspond to new messages that arrived since the previous emission for the window.